BUYERS GUIDE - WAGONS MEDIUM

 On and off road

-The 2016 Pajero Sport was the replacement Challenger, but although the name suggests some Pajero heritage there are no common parts.
+The post-2016 Pajero Sport was the replacement Challenger, but although the name suggests some Pajero heritage there were no common parts.
 Confusing, isn’t it?

 For a start the Pajero Sport came only as a five-seater, suggesting that Mitsubishi thought seven-seat customers would buy the aged Pajero.
 They might, but they may also have checked out seven-seat mid-sized wagons from other makers.